How Physics Textbooks Embed Meaning in the Equals Sign: Textbook selection

 \section{Textbook selection}

-Our study focuses on five textbooks (Table~\ref{tab:1}) spanning introductory through senior-level coursework in mechanics, electrostatics, and quantum mechanics.
-Physics curricula are often cyclical, and later courses often return to previously covered material in more depth and mathematical sophistication.
-Because of this, we selected chapters with similar content, allowing us to see differences across both content area and level.
-Because physics undergraduate textbooks are extremely consistent in content and presentation, we believe our results are generalizable across different textbooks.
+Our study focuses on five textbooks (Table~\ref{tab:1}) spanning introductory through senior--level coursework in Mechanics, Electrostatics, and Quantum Mechanics.
+Physics curricula are often cyclical, and later courses often return to previously covered material with more depth and mathematical sophistication.
+Because of this, we selected chapters with similar content, allowing us to see differences across both topic and level.

-At the introductory level, we study \textit{University Physics with Modern Physics} (14\textsuperscript{th} edition) \cite{Young2015}, a popular introductory physics textbook used in universities around the world.
-Chapters 21 and 22 of this text focus on student understanding of specific topics such as electric charge, electric field, and Gauss' law.
+At the introductory level, we analyze \textit{University Physics with Modern Physics} (14\textsuperscript{th} edition)~\cite{Young2015}, a popular introductory physics textbook used at universities around the world.
+Chapters 21 and 22 of this text focus on electric charge, electric field, and Gauss' law.

-At the middle division, we study \textit{Modern Physics} \cite{Krane1995} and \textit{Classical Mechanics} \cite{Taylor2005}.
-Modern Physics balances the concepts of modern physics with their historical development as well as the experimental evidence supporting theory.
-Chapter 5 of this text includes the wave behavior of particles, the time--independent Schr\"odinger equation, the ``particle in a box'' problem in one--dimension and two-dimensions, and the quantum harmonic oscillator.
-The chapter also includes the solution to the Schr\"odinger equation for a one--dimensional simple harmonic oscillator and discusses why the simple harmonic oscillator is an important system in quantum mechanics. \textit{Classical Mechanics} \cite{Taylor2005} covers Newton's laws of motion, projectiles and charged particles, momentum and angular momentum, energy, oscillations, and Lagrange's equations.
-Chapter 4 of this text covers conservation of energy, central forces systems, energy of a multi--particle system, and elastic collisions.
+At the middle division, we analyze \textit{Modern Physics}~\cite{Krane1995} and \textit{Classical Mechanics}~\cite{Taylor2005}. \textit{Modern Physics} balances the concepts of quantum physics with their historical development as well as the experimental evidence supporting theory.
+Chapter 5 focuses on the wave behavior of particles, the time--independent Schr\"odinger equation, the ``particle in a box'' problem in one--dimension and two--dimensions, and the quantum harmonic oscillator. \textit{Classical Mechanics}~\cite{Taylor2005} covers Newton's laws of motion, projectiles and charged particles, momentum and angular momentum, energy, oscillations, and Lagrange's equations.
+Chapter 4 covers conservation of energy, central forces systems, energy of a multi--particle system, and elastic collisions.